 - Body of page

-- It starts reading the document from html tag and constructs a Tree like structure.
+- It starts reading the document from the HTML tag and constructs a Tree-like structure.

-Below is the tree structure of html document:
+Below is the tree structure of the HTML document:

 To understand the basic web terminology refer: The Internet and the Web